When you think about your nutrition and health, the chances are that you will associate what you eat with weight loss, heart health or diabetes.

 If you get foot pains after eating, it is important that you read on!

 Your choice of food will affect the health of your feet, and it can determine whether you develop common problems like plantar fasciitis or not.
-And so, if you have foot problems changing your diet into something healthy and balanced will always make a huge difference.
+And so, if you have foot problems, changing your diet into something healthy and balanced could be a great treatment for foot pain.

 So how exactly does nutrition affect your feet?